isc-projects/bind9/doc/arm/reference.rst

 Syntax: ``$TTL`` default-ttl [comment]

-Set the default Time To Live (TTL) for subsequent records with undefined TTLs.
+This sets the default Time To Live (TTL) for subsequent records with undefined TTLs.
 Valid TTLs are of the range 0-2147483647 seconds.

 ``$TTL`` is defined in :rfc:`2308`.